Skip to content

 Prerequisites and Basic Requirements

-The deployment process requires an operating system compatible with Ubuntu to execute the installation scripts and manage system packages.
-The following conditions must be met before initiating the installation:
+The deployment of OpenClaw requires a Linux-based operating system, specifically Ubuntu, to ensure compatibility with the installation scripts and package managers.
+The following requirements must be met before initiating the installation:

-• Root or sudo privileges are required to install system packages, clone repositories, and modify user configurations.
+• Privileges: Root access or sudo privileges are mandatory to install system packages, manage services, and configure the openclaw user.

-• The system must have network access to clone the OpenClaw repository from GitHub.
+• Network Access: The server must have outbound internet access to clone the repository from GitHub and download Ansible collections.

 Application Installation Process

-3. Clone the OpenClaw repository from https://github.com/openclaw/openclaw-ansible.git into /opt/openclaw-ansible using the main branch.
+1. Repository Cloning: The system clones the OpenClaw repository from https://github.com/openclaw/openclaw-ansible.git to /opt/openclaw-ansible, targeting the main branch.

-6. The installation script runs with specific environment variables to manage memory and logging:
+• The script runs with specific environment variables:

-The deployment creates a dedicated system user to manage the application and ensures appropriate ownership of directories.
+The deployment creates a dedicated system user to manage the application and assigns specific group permissions.

-• A system user named openclaw is created with the following attributes:
+• User Account: A user named openclaw is created with the following attributes:

 • Shell: /bin/bash

-• The installation script ./run-playbook.sh is granted execute permissions for the user.
+• Script Permissions: The execution script run-playbook.sh is granted execute permissions for the user.

 Starting, Stopping, and Updating